-In light of the Company's organisational characteristics and in accordance with the guidelines issued by Confindustria (the Company's trade association), the Board of Directors has set up a Supervisory Board with three members as follows: a labour consultant and two persons with law degrees, as these persons are felt to satisfy the requirements of autonomy, independence, professionalism and continuity of action to ensure the effective performance of the functions that have been entrusted to the Supervisory Board.
-The foregoing documents are available in the Investors section of the Company's website at www.digitalbros.com.
+In light of the Company's organisational characteristics and in accordance with the guidelines issued by Confindustria (the corporate trade association), following the resignation during the year of independent director Elena Morini and the resignation of Dario Treves and Alberto Ruggeri as members of the Supervisory Board, on November 2018, after considering whether to entrust the functions of the Supervisory Board to the Board of Statutory Auditors, the Board of Directors decided to entrust the functions of the Supervisory Board to an independent professional, Francesco Lamperti.
+This arrangement was felt to satisfy the requirements of autonomy, independence, professionalism and continuity of action to ensure the effective performance of the functions that have been entrusted to the Supervisory Board.
+The current arrangements may be reviewed in the near future.

+The documents referred to above are available in the Investors section of the Company's website at www.digitalbros.com.